ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/11_Live_domain_setup.md

 <img src='http://making-the-internet.s3.amazonaws.com/vc-namecheap-domain-first-working@2x.png' style='max-width:958px; width:100%' alt='First domain working'>

-If you don't yet see the above, try the following:
+### DNS Cache
+If your domain is not working yet, it could because your DNS settings are being cached.

+To get around this, try the following steps:

 1. Clear your browser cache.
 2. Clear your DNS cache